-Art is an important subject to enable children to develop, and express their creativity and imagination.
-Across the school, children learn to express themselves using a variety of art media, focusing on aspects such as tone, form, pattern and texture.
+Art is taught using the PlanBee scheme of work.
+Children learn to express themselves using a variety of art media, focusing on aspects such as tone, form, pattern and texture.
 They are taught about specific artists in all year groups and allowed to develop an individual creative style using a wide range of materials.
-In Key Stage 1 and 2, children record their observations in sketch books and develop ideas to support their topic work.
-We hold a school exhibition of the pupils' work biannually.

-Musical work, supported by the Charanga online scheme of work, enables the children to develop their ability to perform, appraise and enjoy a wide range of music.
+Music is taught using the Charanga scheme of work.
+This enables the children to develop their ability to perform, appraise and enjoy a wide range of music.
 Children learn to sing as part of our year group performances and also learn a variety of traditional and modern songs during whole school singing assemblies and classroom activities.